Stoyan4050/HAUP-Urban-Development-/README.md

 #### Map Page

 After logging in with their account or as a guest, users are redirected to the Map Page, which shows the map for the currently selected year (by default, the most recent available year is selected).
 From the menu bar at the top of the page users can switch between the Map Page and the Data Page.
-Moreover, they can select the year, which they want to view the map, as well as add an overlay to the map of the currently selected year.
+Moreover, they can select the year, which they want to view the map of, as well as add an overlay to the map of the currently selected year.
 The following overlays are available:
 - The 'Classified as' overlay provides information on what different map tiles have been classified as:
   - Map tiles colored in green have been classified as containing greenery;
   - Map tiles colored in red have been classified as not containing greenery.